 - Medical referrals to other medical specialists

-The type of hearing assesment methods used will depend on several factors including the age of your child and his/her ability to follow directions.
+The type of hearing assessment methods used will depend on several factors including the age of your child and his/her ability to follow directions.

 Audiology Assessment & Evaluation Consent Forms